AIRCentre/JuliaEO/README.md

 2. Do I need to register to attend the workshop?
 *Yes.
 If you (your institution) received an invitation, please write to juliaeo@aircentre.org and request access to the form to register.*
 3. Does the AIR Centre provide transfers from the airport to the hotel? *Yes but for the speakers only.*
-4. How to access the Slack channel? *Type juliaeo2023 in the Slack search bar.*
+4. How to access the Slack channel? *Go to the [julialang.slack.com](http://julialang.slack.com/) Workspace and type juliaeo2023 in the Slack search bar.*